scented-wiring/book-library-api/README.md

 ## Instructions

-You can make the following requests to the server using Postman or a similar programme:
+You can make the following requests to the server using Postman or a similar programme.
+Replace "data" with the data type of your choice.

-- GET /(dataType) - Gets all available data of specified type
+- GET /(data) - Gets all available data of specified type
-- POST /(dataType) - Creates a new entry in the database of specified type
+- POST /(data) - Creates a new entry in the database of specified type

-- GET/(dataType)/:id - Gets data with the specified id number for the specified data type
+- GET/(data)/:id - Gets data with the specified id number for the specified data type
-- PATCH/(dataType)/:id - Updates data with the specified id number for the specified data type
+- PATCH/(data)/:id - Updates data with the specified id number for the specified data type
-- DELETE/(dataType)/:id - Updates data with the specified id number for the specified data type
+- DELETE/(data)/:id - Updates data with the specified id number for the specified data type

 Available data types are: